By Alexandra Macqueen • Published August 1, 2023 • 5 Min Read

-Creditor insurance is optional insurance coverage offered by the bank or credit union which you borrowed money from.
-It can also be called mortgage insurance, loan insurance, credit card, balance protection insurance, or debt insurance.
+Creditor insurance is an optional insurance coverage offered by the bank or other lenders which you borrowed money from.
+It can also be called mortgage insurance, loan insurance, credit card balance protection insurance, or debt insurance.

 There are four different types of creditor insurance:

 Creditor life insurance can help to pay off or reduce the balance you owe if you pass away, up to the limit that’s stated in the insurance contract, called the certificate of insurance.
 The benefit is paid directly towards your outstanding balance so your family doesn’t need to worry about making payments.

 This type of creditor insurance can help pay off or reduce the outstanding balance on your mortgage or loan if you’re diagnosed with a covered critical illness, such as certain types of strokes, cancers, or heart conditions.
 The type of critical illness conditions that are covered by your insurance will be listed in the certificate of insurance.
 Similar to other types of insurance, conditions that you have prior to getting the insurance may not be covered.

 Creditor disability insurance can help make payments on your mortgage, loan or credit card if you are unable to work due to illness or injury.
 This coverage is geared to help cover your monthly payments while you aren’t working and typically will pay up to a certain limit or time period.
 The certificate of insurance will tell you which medical conditions are eligible for benefits, how much the benefit is, and how long benefits can be paid.